 - When in doubt, think of where you are trying to see activity spatially

 - Be flexible!
-While we do encourage minimizing session-to-session changes by keeping placements as consistent as possible (perhaps take photos of placement to reduce error), placement is not set in stone.
+We do encourage minimizing session-to-session changes by keeping placements as consistent as possible (perhaps take photos of placement to reduce error), but placement is not set in stone.
 A small difference in placement is not going to invoke a huge change in signal, and without the element of stim there is no risk to making adjustments in real time to get the perfect placement for each specific patient and exercise.
-It is an art, but don’t forget that you’re an informed artist!
+It is an art – but you’re an informed artist!

 For more on best practices: